Limych/ha-jq300/README.md

 _Thanks to [tomaae](https://github.com/tomaae) for the financial support in purchasing the device for creating this project._

+**Note:**\
+It was discovered that there is [no difference between the JQ-200 and JQ-300](https://community.home-assistant.io/t/jq-300-200-100-indoor-air-quality-meter/189098/42) models.
+Although the JQ-200 does not show PM2.5 sensor data in the official app, in fact this data is collected and transmitted from the cloud.
+Our component sees and displays them correctly.
+So you have the opportunity to save some money if you wish when purchasing.

 ## Known Limitations and Issues

 - In some cases, the component may stop working.\